 Nehemiah saw the dream God laid on his heart come true, because he relied on prayer to make his hands strong enough to keep working.
 Whatever takes the wind out of our sails to keep us from working at our dream, it is at those moments we must return to God just like Nehemiah and ask him to ‘strengthen our hands’ until what we imagined by faith becomes a reality.

 Make it your goal to live a quiet life, minding your own business and working with your hands, just as we instructed you before.
 Then people who are not believers will respect the way you live, and you will not need to depend on others.1 Thessalonians 4:11-12 NLT

 “The Spirituality of Hard Work” is about getting beyond the humanism of work.
 It’s understanding the relationship between work and spirituality by placing less emphasis on human effort, strategy, wisdom, or talent, but instead experiencing the purposes of God being fulfilled in whatever we do.
-This brings the energy of God into whatever we do, keeps the profound nature of His purpose at work in us alive, and allows our character to give people a right vision of God that will inspire them.
+This brings the energy of God into whatever we do, keeps the profound nature of his purpose at work in us alive, and allows our character to give people a right vision of God that will inspire them.